bzw133/SHAARP.ml/docs/input.md

 The following sub-panels are visible when the `Set Material Properties` tab is selected in the `Functionality` sub-panel.

 !!! note
-	Note: Please click on `Update` after specifying the inputs for the changes to take place.
+	Please click on `Update` after specifying the inputs for the changes to take place.
 This includes any changes to the input parameters on any of the input sub panels.

 #### Wavelength Setting